SABERS: Solid-State Lithium-Sulfur Battery Technology Portfolio

 Benefits

-• Prototype Demonstration: Coin-cell and pouch type batteries have been successfully demonstrated, and research is still on-going to optimize the design and performance.
+• Prototype Demonstration: Coin-cell and pouch type batteries have been successfully demonstrated, and research is still ongoing to optimize design and performance.

 Applications

-• Automotive: Lightweight batteries that can offer improved safety, sustainability and driving range of electric cars and trucks.
+• Automotive: Lightweight batteries offer improved crash safety, sustainability, and driving range.

 Technology Details